Molecular Hydrogen and AthletesAdam Trainor @ 2019-05-15 12:03:32 -0600

 Not too shabby for a tiny molecule.

-, I hear you exercise physiologists saying, don’t antioxidants blunt the effects of training?
+But wait a minute, I hear you exercise physiologists saying, don’t antioxidants blunt the effects of training?

 That’s a great question.

 The idea of supplementation with antioxidants to improve athletic performance is not new.

 What the research began to show is that taking exogenous antioxidants like Vitamin C actually impaired athletes’ performance and fitness.